mongock/mongock-driver-simpsonsdb/README.md

 ### 7. Implement the ChangeEntryService interface
 This class is the class responsible for managing the change entries in the database.
-In this SimpsonsDB example we have created a parent class `SimpsonsDBRepositoryase` to hold some common code between the `SimpsonsDBChangeEntryRepository` and `SimpsonsDBLockRepository`, which will be explained in the next section.
+In this SimpsonsDB example we have created a parent class `SimpsonsDBRepositoryBase` to hold some common code between the `SimpsonsDBChangeEntryRepository` and `SimpsonsDBLockRepository`, which will be explained in the next section.

 In the class `io.mongock.driver.simpsonsdb.repository.SimpsonsDBChangeEntryRepository` you can see an example and